beqabeqa473/covid19-georgia-stats-cli/readme.md

 # requirements #

-you will need to install BeautifulSoup4 and requests to run this script.
+you will need to install BeautifulSoup4 to run this script.